mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 #### Site Owner

-11. As the site owner, I want to provide a fun, family friendly, challenging, and educational game.
+11. As the site owner, I want to provide a fun, family-friendly, challenging, and educational game.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|